RunestoneInteractive/thinkcspy/_sources/Strings/OperationsonStrings.rst

     :nocanvas:

     fruit = "banana"
-    bakedGood = " nut bread"
+    baked_good = " nut bread"
-    print(fruit + bakedGood)
+    print(fruit + baked_good)

 The output of this program is ``banana nut bread``.
 The space before the word ``nut`` is part of the string and is necessary to produce the space between the concatenated strings.
 Take out the space and run it again.
+You'll see that the resulting output is ``banananut bread``.

 The ``*`` operator also works on strings.
 It performs repetition.
 For example, ``'Fun'*3`` is ``'FunFunFun'``.
 One of the operands has to be a string and the